 By the time he was out of high school, Ed had organized a small orchestra and started barnstorming with it through the wilds of the still "woolly" West.
-The little band went into remote settlements that were never visited by any other musical group, and the stories Ed tells of his experiences in some of these out-ofway spots make Western thriller-fiction seem tame by comparison.
+The little band went into remote settlements that were never visited by any other musical group, and the stories Ed tells of his experiences in some of these out-of-way spots make Western thriller-fiction seem tame by comparison.

-In 1937 Ed joined "By" Woodbury band, and the following year when the band signed a contract with KDYL he became "By's" assistant director Now that "By" is serving the caus of defense, Ed is a full-fledged musical director for the station.
+In 1937 Ed joined "By" Woodbury's band, and the following year when the band signed a contract with KDYL, he became "By's" assistant director.
+Now that "By" is serving the cause of defense, Ed is a full-fledged musical director for the station.

 Ed spent his vacation this summer right in Salt Lake City, although he'd been invited to come to Hollywood and visit some music publisher friends.
 He had a very excellent reason for giving up the Hollywood trip.
-A couple of years ago he and Woodbury went to Hollywood for a few days' rest, and put up at an expensive hotel on Wilshire Boulevard.
-One night, late, Ed was walking home alone and was within two blocks of the hotel when he found his arms pinned to his back, and a trio of thugs quickly took his money, watch, and rings.
+A couple of years ago he and Wooddependence of years ago he and wood-bury went to Hollywood for a few days' rest, and put up at an expen-sive hotel on Wilshire Boulevard.
+One night, late, Ed was walking home alone and was within two blocks of the hotel when he found his arms inned to his back and a trio of pinned to his back, and a trio of thugs quickly took his money, watch, and rings.
 They were about to let him go when one of them said, "Wait a minute-that suit'd look good on me."
 Whereupon Ed was pushed into an alleyway, undressed, and made to continue his way home in the shabbiest pair of corduroy trousers anyone ever wore.